ray-project/ray/doc/source/data/faq.rst

 Who is using Ray Datasets?
 ==========================

-We're happy to say that we know of several Ray Datasets users that are running their Datasets integrations in production, both via OSS Ray and Anyscale.
-We give a few notable integrations below:
+To give an idea of Datasets use cases, we list a few notable users running Datasets integrations in production below:

 * Predibase is using Ray Datasets for ML ingest and batch inference in their OSS declarative ML framework, `Ludwig <https://github.com/ludwig-ai/ludwig>`__, and